Lagerstroemia indica (Crape Myrtle)

 TypeShrub (deciduous)

 OriginOriginated in the Himalayas of China, Japan, and Southeast Asia.
-It was introduced in 1747 and has now become naturalized in the United States of America from Virginia to Arkansas, Texas and Florida.
+It was introduced in 1747, and has now become naturalized in the United States of America from Virginia to Arkansas and Texas to Florida.

 Ethnobotanical Uses